alwaysdata/documentation/content/accounts/billing/choose-its-paas.en.md

 || [VPN]({{< ref "security/vpn" >}}) |❌|❌|✔️|✔️|

-Migration to a higher offer is possible and free of charge: in the _Accounts_ menu for plans in the public Cloud or by contacting [support](https://admin.alwaysdata.com/support/add/) to switch to another environment.
+Migration to a higher offer is possible and free of charge: in the _Accounts_ menu for plans in the Public Cloud or by contacting [support](https://admin.alwaysdata.com/support/add/) to switch to another environment.

 {{% notice note %}}
 A well _optimized_ application will have the same performances regardless its environment type.
 However _less_ users on a server bring more **stability** and **comfort** (no more performance variations due to other users).
 {{% /notice %}}

 [^1]: Hence, users do not have `root` rights and cannot use `sudo`.
-Many services can be directly installed at the account level and VPS and dedicated users can request support for services where this is not the case.
+Many services can be directly installed at the account level and [Private Cloud]({{< ref "accounts/billing/private-cloud-prices" >}}) users can request support for services where this is not the case.
 [^2]: Our infrastructure is based on the Debian operating system.
-[^3]: The Public cloud free plan offers 100Mb of disk space for non-commercial use.
+[^3]: The Public Cloud free plan offers 100Mb of disk space for non-commercial use.
 [^4]: Databases **managed** by alwaysdata.
 It is also possible to install them via the [services]({{< ref "services" >}}).
 The management of these services will then not be performed by alwaysdata.
-In the Private cloud, the SGBD are installed upon request and can be added after installation of the server.
+In the Private Cloud, the SGBD are installed upon request and can be added after installation of the server.
 [^5]: Daily [backups]({{< ref "backups" >}}), retained for 30 days and directly available in the account.
 [^6]: [Custom programs]({{< ref "services" >}}) that operate 24/7.